 If you love Olive Garden’s Zuppa Toscana, you’ll go nuts for this homemade kale and sausage soup.
 It’s every bit as good as Olive Garden’s Zuppa.
 In fact, some say it’s even better.

-I love a good copy-cat recipe, especially when it’s for something as delicious as this soup.
+I love a good copy-cat recipe, especially when it’s for something as delicious as Zuppa Toscana.

-Anyway, this Zuppa Toscana is pretty incredible too.
-The sausage gives it a bit of a bite and then the flavour – oh my goodness.
+The sausage lends some heat to the recipe, and the overall flavour of this soup is just out of this world.
 It’s chock full of onion, potato, bacon and kale.
 I mean, how can that combination NOT be good.

 If you love the Olive Garden’s Zuppa, this soup will not disappoint you.
 Promise.